 The delivery of all EMT models must be accompanied with appropriate documentation with sufficient detail as specified by the TSO in this document (Grid Code PC.D4).
-The Model User Guide and a Model Design Documentation apply to both model variants specified in the Model Package (fully aggregated and, when applicable, full detailed - see section 5.4).

 The following subsections specify the minimum information that must be included in the model documentation.